 Coursework includes: designing an aesthetically pleasing infant and toddler environment that is conducive to learning and meeting the needs of sensitive periods for language, movement, development of the senses, independence and order through activities, space and materials.
 This course also includes health, safety and legislation.

 Coursework includes: The rationale for scheduling, administrative issues, financial and budgetary fee factors, funding, personnel matters, legislation and standards, childcare policy.

 Coursework includes: psychology of parenthood, child-rearing practices, resource and referral agencies and protocol, parent-teacher conferencing, parental involvement, parent education, health and nutrition, community networking.

-Coursework includes: Lecture and documented observation the field.
+Coursework includes: Lecture, guided classroom observation, and documented observation the field.

 Personal Growth and Development

 Coursework includes: Professionalism, ethical behavior, introspection, the continued spiritual growth of the adult, peace education, and working as a member of a team.